ZhangirK/DevOps-Galactic-Mission/README.md

 ### Solution

-1. I created a simple application on python without any frameworks.
+1. I created a simple application in Python without any frameworks.
 2. The lightweight Dockerfile is created.
 [Best practices Docs](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/).

 Challenges and explanations
-- I used a lightweight official docker image with python.
-Also a specific tag is used instead of the lastest.
+- I used a lightweight official docker image with Python.
+Also, a specific tag is used instead of the latest.
-- I tried to add a nonrootuser for the security measurements, but it caused an error.
-The main reason is that python app is attempting to bind to port 80, which requires root privileges.
+- I tried to add a non-root user for the security measurements, but it caused an error.
+The main reason is that the Python app is attempting to bind to port 80, which requires root privileges.
-- I did not use a multistaging in this case, because it will not affect to the size of an image.
+- I did not use a multistage in this case, because it will not affect to the size of an image.
-- Additionally the vulnerability and best practices image scanner is used.
+- Additionally, the vulnerability and best practices image scanner is used.
 [Dockle](https://github.com/goodwithtech/dockle)

 3. AWS ECR with a private repository is used as a main container registry.
 It is created via terraform module ecr.
 [AWS ECR Docs](https://docs.aws.amazon.com/AmazonECR/latest/userguide/what-is-ecr.html).
 [ECR Module Docs](https://registry.terraform.io/modules/terraform-aws-modules/ecr/aws/latest).